Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 London Eye| ©Bruno Abatti

-The London Explorer Pass is the must-have pass in London, as it offers the possibility to choose up to 7 attractions out of the 31 available, including Madam Tussauds.
+The London Explorer Pass is the must-have pass in London, as it offers the possibility to choose up to 7 attractions among the 31 available, including Madam Tussauds.

-The Magic London Pass, on the other hand, is the best pass for family travel as it includes access to 5 dream attractions: the London Eye, the spooky rides at the London Dungeon, the fun adventures of Shrek's Adventure and the amazing London Aquarium at SEA LIFE London.
+The Magic London Pass, on the other hand, is the best pass for family trips, as it includes access to 4 dream places: London Eye, the spooky rides you will discover with the London Dungeon tickets, the fun adventures of Shrek's Adventure and the impressive London aquarium, Sea Life London.

 Vicky's Top Traveller Tip